Student Services

 Applicants must submit the following documents:

-Proof of Enrollment: Applicants must be registered as graduate student at Carleton University for the academic year 2025-2026
+3. Proof of Enrolment: Applicants must be registered as graduate student at Carleton University for the academic year 2025-2026

 Eligibility Criteria